 - All funds received from a debtor, minus authorized fees, must be disbursed to creditors within 30 days.

 - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually.

-- Copies of these audits and insurance policies must be filed annually with the Governor's Office of Consumer Protection.
+- Copies of these audits and insurance policies must be filed annually with the Georgia Department of Law’s Consumer Protection Unit.

-Please report any violations to the Governor's Office of Consumer Protection.
+Please report any violations to the Georgia Department of Law’s Consumer Protection Unit.

 As a consumer you also have the right to file a private legal action against a debt adjustment company that has overcharged you or mishandled your account in violation of the above provisions [O.C.G.A.
 Sections 18-5-2 and 18-5-3.2(a)].
 Not only is the company obligated to refund all fees, charges or contributions you have paid, but through this action you may seek an additional restitution of $5,000 (O.C.G.A.
 Section 18-5-4).
 A private attorney can assist in filing the action on your behalf.

 If you are considerably late paying your accounts, your creditors may forward the debt to a collection agency or debt collector to try to collect the money from you.

 Rebuilding Your Credit